Polarized tau decay and CP violation in ultraperipheral heavy-ion collisions: Introduction

 \section{Introduction}

-The observation of charge-parity (\textit{CP}) violation in any decay process involving leptons would constitute a significant indication of physics beyond the Standard Model and may provide a key to resolving the origin of the matter–antimatter asymmetry in the universe. \textit{CP} violation in the leptonic sector provides a particularly direct test of the fundamental assumption that the complex phases appearing in the lepton mass matrices, or equivalently in the Pontecorvo--Maki--Nakagawa--Sakata (PMNS) mixing matrix, are the sole source of \textit{CP} violation~\cite{Pontecorvo:1957qd, Maki:1962mu}.
-Within the Standard Model, such violation arises exclusively from these phases, and any additional contributions would signal physics beyond the Standard Model.
-Therefore, precise measurements of \textit{CP}-violating observables in leptonic processes, including neutrino oscillations and polarized $\tau$-lepton decays, offer a stringent means of verifying whether the Standard Model description is complete or whether new interactions, such as those mediated by additional bosons or arising from higher-dimensional operators, must be invoked.
+The observation of charge-parity (\textit{CP}) violation in any decay process involving leptons would constitute a significant indication of physics beyond the Standard Model and may provide a key to resolving the origin of the matter–antimatter asymmetry in the universe.
+In the Standard Model, \textit{CP} violation in the leptonic sector arises solely from complex phases in the Pontecorvo--Maki--Nakagawa--Sakata (PMNS) matrix~\cite{Pontecorvo:1957qd, Maki:1962mu}, so any additional contributions would signal new interactions.
+Among leptons, the $\tau$ plays a particularly sensitive role due to its large mass ($1.777~\mathrm{GeV}$) and short lifetime ($2.9 \times 10^{-13}~\mathrm{s}$)~\cite{ParticleDataGroup:2024cfk}, together with its diverse decay modes.
+Polarized $\tau$ decays are especially powerful, as the spin information is directly imprinted on the angular and energy distributions of the decay products~\cite{Bullock:1992yt, Tsai:1994rc, Tsai:1996bu, Isaacson:2023gwp}.
+These distributions are precisely predicted by the V--A structure of the weak interaction, so any deviation would reveal non-standard currents, such as scalar or tensor interactions~\cite{Hagiwara:1989fn, Tsai:1996ps, Pich:2013lsa}.
+Consequently, precise measurements of \textit{CP}-violating observables in polarized $\tau$ decays provide a unique window to probe complex phases and potential new physics beyond the Standard Model~\cite{Ananthanarayan:1994yb, Bigi:2005ts}.